-Eligible funding applicants are, regional authorities, nonprofit and for profit organizations, institutions of higher education, Indian Tribal governments, and state, territorial, county/local governments or international agencies conducting projects in one or more of the following three U.S. regions; the U.S. Flag Pacific Islands (Hawaii, American Samoa, Guam, Commonwealth of the Northern Mariana Islands), Gulf of Mexico Coast (Alabama, Gulf Coast of Florida, Louisiana, Mississippi, and Texas) and West Coast (California, Oregon, Washington).
-The following types of organizations are encouraged to either submit proposals or participate in proposal development and provide in-kind services: land use authorities, port authorities, housing authorities, public works authorities, transportation authorities, critical facility authorities, emergency management authorities, community service organizations, stewardship organizations, and conservation organizations.
+Eligible applicants include regional authorities, non-profit and for-profit organizations, institutions of higher education, Indian Tribal governments, and state, territorial, county/local governments, or international agencies conducting projects in one or more of the following three U.S. regions; the U.S. Flag Pacific Islands (Hawaii, American Samoa, Guam, Commonwealth of the Northern Mariana Islands), Gulf of Mexico Coast (Alabama, Gulf Coast of Florida, Louisiana, Mississippi, and Texas) and West Coast (California, Oregon, Washington).

 Federal agencies and employees are not allowed to receive funds under this announcement but may serve as collaborative project partners.
 If federal agencies are collaborators, applicants should provide detail on the level of federal engagement in the application.
-Examples might include, but are not limited to, providing additional funding, inkind services, or serving in a review capacity.
+Examples might include, but are not limited to, in-kind services, leveraging other federal projects or initiatives, participating in the steering or project committee, or serving in a review capacity.

-The lead applicant on any proposal will be responsible for ensuring that allocated funds are used for the purposes of, and in a manner consistent with, this program, including any funds awarded to an eligible sub-awardee.
+The lead applicant on any proposal will be responsible for ensuring that allocated funds are used for the purposes of, and in a manner consistent with, this program, including any funds awarded to an eligible subawardee.